 A strong dose–response effect was noted between work hours and hazard rate[13], and working hours before injury will increase significantly compared to the past[31].
-The positive trend between work hours and NSIs was observed in medical personnel: nurses with work hours of > 8 h per day[11] or > 40 h per week[8] had higher risk of NSIs than those working < 8 h per day or < 40 h per week.
+The positive trend between work hours and NSIs was observed in medical personnel: nurses with work hours of > 8 h/d[11] or > 40 h/wk[8] had higher risk of NSIs than those working < 8 h/d or < 40 h/wk.
 Our study found that the proportion of NSIs in participants with heavy overtime work was 4.3 times (OR = 4.3, P < 0.05) that in those with mild overtime work, but moderate overtime work effect (OR = 1.2, P > 0.05) was not significant; therefore, only heavy overtime work increased the risk of NSIs.
-Heavy overtime work was a risk factor for NSIs among doctors (OR = 5.4, P < 0.05) without adjustment for any variable, but this relationship was not significant when adjustments were made for sex, overtime work, professional grade, and body weight; this was probably due to the higher proportion of heavy overtime work in RDs (33.3%) than in APs (8.5%).
-A dose–response effect was also noted between overtime work and NSIs for nurses, but it was not statistically significant.
+Heavy overtime work was a risk factor for NSIs among doctors (OR = 5.4, P < 0.05) without adjustment for any variable, but this relationship was not significant when adjustments were made for sex, overtime work, professional grade, and BW; this was probably due to the higher proportion of heavy overtime work in RDs (33.3%) than in APs (8.5%).
+A dose–response effect was also noted between overtime work and NSIs for nurses, but it was not significant.
 However, experienced nurses engaged in heavy overtime work had 6.6 times (OR = 6.6, P < 0.05) more NSIs than those engaged in mild overtime work (Table 4); the effect of moderate overtime work on NSIs was not significant.
 Therefore, even among experienced nurses, only heavy overtime work affected the risk of NSIs.
-The proportion of NSIs was related to overtime work, but this relationship was not significant among nurses (Table 2); however, the association between NSIs and overtime work (OR = 6.6–7.0, P < 0.05) was significant among experienced nurses group in Table 4.
+The proportion of NSIs was related to overtime work, but this relationship was not significant among nurses (Table 2); however, the association between NSIs and overtime work (OR = 6.6–7.0, P < 0.05) was significant among experienced nurses (Table 4).
 In addition, the mediation analysis (Table 5) demonstrated that heavy overtime work mediated (Zm= 2.5, P < 0.05) the relationship between NSIs and medical specialty, confirming the impact of heavy overtime work on NSI.
-However, heavy overtime work and HBW were not mediation factors for the relationship between NSI and experience level for doctors or nurses, indicating that low experience among medical personnel might itself be the cause of NSIs.
+However, heavy overtime work and HBW were not mediation factors for the relationship between NSIs and experience level for doctors or nurses, indicating that low experience among medical personnel might itself be the cause of NSIs.
 A study indicated that the incidence of NSIs among first-year RDs was higher than expected—more than 60% during the first 6 mo[32]—implying that education and training may influence the risk of NSIs.
 Burnout also increases the risk of occupational accidents and its sequelae[33], and it was also a factor influencing NSIs among nurses[34].
-Burnout decreases with an increase in professional experience[35]; this may also explain by burnout why RDs experience higher NSIs incidence than Aps Future studies should comprehensively assess the burnout level of participants.
+Burnout decreases with an increase in professional experience[35]; this may also explain by burnout why RDs experience higher NSIs incidence than Aps.
+Future studies should comprehensively assess the burnout level of participants.